State Contest Director

 Computer Applications Overview Video

 Being a contest based on Microsoft Office, Computer Applications will continue to make incremental changes to keep abreast of the changing technology.
-Again this year, competitors will be using only Office 2007 or Office 2010.
-The format of these two versions is fairly consistent.
+Again this year, competitors will be using Office Office 2010, Office 2013 or Office 2016.
+The format of these versions is fairly consistent.

-In 2012, we created an Access file with multiple tables that we posted on the UIL website.
-We posted an exercise for practice using such a downloaded file.
-The State test last year utilized a downloaded file from the UIL website as well.
-The consensus of using this type of data was positive.
-This year, both the Region and State test will use the same 2013 Starter Files that we are posting to be used with a practice exercise.
-This will minimize the typographical errors on these tests and will be closer to what is common in the business world usage of Microsoft Office.
-When a student has to enter all the data for a test and makes an error on one or more values, then every field that is calculated based on the fields with the typos are also incorrect.
-This complicates grading by having graders count a field correct if it matches the key or if, for instance, the field is equal to one field minus another field.
-When we eliminate typos in the entered data, we eliminate this complication in grading.
+Since 2012, we have created an Access database with multiple tables annually that we post on the UIL website to be used with a practice exercise (also posted) and subsequently with the Region and State tests.
+The consensus of using this type of downloaded data has been consistently positive.
+Using downloaded files has minimized typographical errors on these tests and has been closer to what is common in the business world usage of Microsoft Office.
+If a student has to enter all the data for a test and makes an error on one or more values, then every field that is calculated based on the fields with the typos are also incorrect, and this complicates grading.

-Currently, tests are written in Office 2007, and they are tested in both Office 2007 and 2010.
+Currently, tests are written in one version of Office, and they are tested in the other two versions.
 Where the applications are not consistent, instructions are added for clarification.
-So far, most of the differences between the two versions seem again to be in the area of Access report output, and are minimal.
+So far, most of the differences between these versions seem again to be in the area of Access report output, and are minimal.

-For the official UIL tests for spring 2011, the Constitution clearly specifies the following parameters:
+For the official UIL tests, the Constitution clearly specifies the following parameters:

 - Each contestant must provide his/her own laptop computer, printer and blank paper.